OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ## Turns

 Once the gamemaster sets the scene, it may be necessary to partition it and give everyone a turn.
 During a turn, a character may perform various actions, an exception being any `condition` that prevents a character from acting.
-During combat, each turn takes approximately 6 seconds of in-game time to complete.
+Each turn takes approximately 6 seconds of in-game time to complete.
 A round is when everyone completes a single turn; the next round begins once all turns are finalized.
 This process continues until the scene is concluded.

 ## Actions

 During gameplay, characters may attempt numerous actions; while many are routine and effortless, some are contested or difficult.
-In such cases, an *action check* is called to validate each instance.
+In such cases, an *action check* or *reaction check* is called to validate each instance.
+A check is performed by rolling the d20 and comparing the result against the DC.
+The action is successful if the roll is equal to or under the DC.
+The action has failed if the roll is above the DC.

 ### Action Check